 Ok, let’s the arguing begin!
 Here is my Top 20 Best Dark Rides in the World, including hybrids, then make sure to let me know what would be your own ranking in the comment section!

-Note: This list has been updated on July 15th 2016 to include dark rides from Shanghai Disneyland – read full review here!
+Note: This list was latest updated on January 18th 2018 to include new dark rides from Shanghai Disneyland and efteling.

 This interactive dark ride is a lot of fun, has large scaled sets and animatronics, an awesome minimalistic alien queue line and a brilliant 1964 New York World Fair architecture.
 Interactivity allows you to shoot at invisible targets displayed on dozens of aliens and shoot at the opponent vehicle to make them spin, puke, lose points and puke again!
 Video ride through here.